LukeShortCloud/rootpages/src/linux_commands/permissions.rst

 Change access control lists.

 .. csv-table::
-   :header: Usage, Explanation, Example
+   :header: Usage, Explanation
-   :widths: 20, 20, 20
+   :widths: 20, 20

-   "-m u:<USER>:rwx", "give the user full permissions, even if they do not own the file", "" "-m g:<GROUP>:rw", "give the group read and write permissions", "" "-b", "remove all ACLs from the file", ""
+   "-m u:<USER>:rwx", "give the user full permissions, even if they do not own the file" "-m g:<GROUP>:rw", "give the group read and write permissions" "-b", "remove all ACLs from the file"

 umask
 ~~~~~